miketheprogrammer/go-thrust/doc/tutorials/basic_browser/README.md

   // Maximize our new window
   thrustWindow.Maximize()

-  // Lets bring our new window to focus. thrustWindow.Focus()
+  // Focus our window

-  // Register a handler for thrustWindow dispatcher.RegisterHandler(thrustWindow.DispatchResponse)
+  thrustWindow.Focus()

-  // Start the main loop
+  // Finally run the dispatcher loop dispatcher.RunLoop()
-  // Takes a *connection.Out as an argument. dispatcher.RunLoop(out)
+  // Dont run as a goroutine unless you have another blocking action on this thread.
 }
 ```